 First, when I attended Princeton University in New Jersey, suddenly I looked like the majority of people for the first time in my life.
 So for the first time, I was expected to act like everybody else.
-But culturally, I was nearly as different as my third or fourth generation Asian American classmates from Hawaii, because I didn't even know how to conform.
-Independent thinking was like breathing for me.
+But culturally, I was nearly as different as my third or fourth generation Asian American classmates from Hawaii.
+Because I didn't even know how to conform, independent thinking was like breathing for me.

 Second, much later, while working for the Planetary Society, I met the brightest minds I have ever encountered.
 This was in South Central Los Angeles in 1999, seven years after the Rodney King riots.
-I drove through miles of graffiti, shattered pavement, stripped and burned cars up on blocks, houses with bars in the windows, and pitbulls in yards, fenced with razor wire.
+I drove through miles of graffiti, shattered pavement, stripped and burned cars up on blocks, houses with bars in the windows, and pitbulls in yards fenced with razor wire.

 I pulled up to a Boys and Girls Club that was like an oasis.
 Inside I met a couple dozen Black and Hispanic middle schoolers and spent a few afternoons with them building Lego Mindstorms robots and talking about an upcoming Mars probe.

-The questions they asked were by far the best I've encountered in many years of public outreach to schools from kindergarten through graduate school.
+The questions they asked were by far the best I've encountered in many years of public outreach to schools from kindergarten through grad school.
 The performance of the robots was literally off the charts.
 This one girl helped a boy whose robot was not working the way he wanted by tearing it down and basically rebuilding it with a design that didn't resemble his or hers, but worked within a couple of minutes.